Student Athletes

 Tyra (pictured here), a participant in our Atlanta-area cohort, was a 2-sport varsity athlete on the Collins Hill (GA) basketball and track and field teams.
 While varsity sports tipped the admissions scales in her favor, it was her grades and course taking that resulted in a full scholarship to Georgia Tech as a Clark Scholar where she is majoring in biomedical engineering.

 Now that you know this information, what are you going to do with it?
-Each action that a student-athlete takes in grades 9 – 12 to increase their advantage in the college applicant pool.
+Each action that a student-athlete takes in grades 9 – 12 can either increase their advantage in the college applicant pool or disadvantage them.
 The classes taken, grades earned, leadership roles assumed, community service engaged in, and character revealed on the field and in the classroom, can all provide further advantages to student-athletes and expand their scholarship opportunities.

 How We Can Help